CookieJarApps/SmartCookieLauncher/README.md

 # SmartCookieLauncher
 A free and open source launcher for Android.
-It is a fork of OpenLauncher to continue development and add new features.
+It is a fork of Lawnchiar to continue development and add new features.

 ### Features